Status: Common regular spring and fall migrant west and central, uncommon east. Uncommon regular breeder north and west, rare southeast.

 Spring: Apr 8, 9, 9 <<<>>>Jun 17, 18, 18

-Most move through in late Apr and early May, but there are several reports into Jun which may be of non-breeding immatures.
+Most move through in late Apr and early May; there is an earlier date 29 Mar 2019 at Rowe Sanctuary, Buffalo Co and are several reports into Jun which may be of non-breeding immatures.

 - High counts: 400 in Lincoln Co 2 May 2016, 300 in the Oshkosh area, Garden Co 3 May 2006, 260 at Crescent Lake NWR, Garden Co 18 May 2018, 200 at North Platte SL, Lincoln Co 27 Apr 2017, and 170 in the eastern Rainwater Basin 7 May 2011.